goyalanirudh00/electricity-load-forecasting-llm/README.md

 - 168 hourly observations provided chronologically

-All context is recomputed independently at each origin to prevent leakage.
+All context is recomputed independently at each origin using only information available at the forecast time.

 The LLM is instructed to output exactly 24 non-negative numeric forecasts in strict JSON format.